ATV and UTV Trails

 On the other side of Wolf Creek Pass to our north is the equally impressive Rio Grande National Forest with 1.8 million acres of National Forest and arguably some of the best 4×4 routes in the country.

 This is our favorite overnighter type trip.
-We usually leave the evening before and reserve a room in Creede which is about 70 miles from Pagosa via highway 160 and then turn left on hwy.
+We usually leave the evening before and reserve a room in Creede which is about 70 miles from Pagosa, or just plan on leaving super early from Pagosa the morning of our trip.
+Take highway 160 to South Fork and then turn left on hwy.
 149 in South Fork, which will take you to Creede.
 We try to leave fairly early the next morning and trailer the vehicles about 20 miles to the Rio Grande Reservoir trail head.
 Yes, this is where the actual Rio Grande river starts.
 This trail is one of the best in the country.
 It runs the entire length of the Rio Grande river up to the top of the pass (you will actually cross the head waters on your way to the top).

 Once you unload, it is about a 4 -5 hour trip up and over Stony Pass (12,592′), down Cunningham Gulch, through the abandoned ghost town of Animas Forks and finally into the town of Silverton.
 You can drive right into and around town with the ATV / UTV.